-- The project's operational design for targeting and selection of communities and beneficiaries; - ICRC policies and operational practices (including the Framework for Sustainable Development, Framework for Environmental Management, Guidelines for Health and Safety on Construction Sites; ICRC Medical Waste Management guidelines; Human Resources Policy, ICRC Compliance

-- Framework and Code of Conduct; Acceptance of the ICRC and Security Management; Accountability to Affected People Institutional Framework); - The measures included in this ESMF and the Annexes to this ESMF (including an environmental and social risk Screening Form; Environmental Codes of Practice; Environmental and Social Management Plan Template; simplified Labor Management Procedures; Voluntary Land Donation Procedures; Chance Find Procedures; Fertilizer and Pest Management Plan; Landmine Procedures; and Security and Safety Field Access Measures); and - The Stakeholder Engagement Plan prepared for this project.
+- The project's operational design for targeting and selection of communities and beneficiaries; - ICRC policies and operational practices (including the Framework for Sustainable Development, Framework for Environmental Management, Guidelines for Health and Safety on Construction Sites; ICRC Medical Waste Management guidelines; Human Resources Policy, ICRC Compliance Framework and Code of Conduct; Acceptance of the ICRC and Security Management; Accountability to Affected People Institutional Framework); - The measures included in this ESMF and the Annexes to this ESMF (including an environmental and social risk Screening Form; Environmental Codes of Practice; Environmental and Social Management Plan Template; simplified Labor Management Procedures; Voluntary Land Donation Procedures; Chance Find Procedures; Fertilizer and Pest Management Plan; Landmine Procedures; Sexual Exploitation and Sexual Harassment (SEA/SH) plan and Security and Safety Field Access Measures); and - The Stakeholder Engagement Plan (SEP) prepared for this project.

 Implementation Arrangements.
 The ICRC Delegation in Yangon and sub-delegations in relevant states and regions will be responsible for managing the implementation of the project, including this ESMF.
-ICRC has its national office (delegation) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region (covering implementation in Chin State, and Magway and Sagaing Regions) from where it will directly oversee implementation of the project.
+ICRC has its national office (delegation) in Yangon, with sub-delegations and offices in Rakhine, Shan, Kachin States and the Mandalay Region (covering implementation in Chin State, and Magway and Sagaing Regions) as well as a sub-delegation covering the south-east of the country, from where it will directly oversee implementation of the project.
 The project will be managed through the existing systems and structures of the organization and the environmental and social management measures will be implemented as part of the project cycle.
-ICRC implements project directly; the Myanmar Red Cross Society (MRCS) will provide limited assistance in monitoring the delivery and implementation of project support to beneficiaries for some activities, mainly in agricultural support and geographical areas where MRCS branches have both ability and community acceptance.
-MRCS' networks can allow them access to hard-to-reach areas in a timely fashion that makes it possible for ICRC to be one of the first responders to large-scale humanitarian needs in the country.
-ICRC retains responsibility and technical oversight of MRCS' work.
-MRCS staff and volunteers will be trained by ICRC staff (based on the capacity building plan in Section 6.3 of this ESMF) to ensure that they understand and follow the environmental and social management measures under the Project.
-Similarly, local contractors will be required to comply with the Project's environmental and social risk management plans and procedures.
-ICRC will provide awareness raising briefings for the contractors on the contents of this ESMF.
+ICRC implements the project directly as well as through local partners where this improves the reach of the project and local contractors for small scale building works.
+Any local partners or contractors will be required to comply with the Project's environmental and social risk management plans and procedures.
+ICRC will provide awareness raising briefings for the contractors and partners on the contents of this ESMF.

 Monitoring.
-During implementation, the ICRC technical teams/technical field officers at the sub-delegation office level will conduct regular monitoring visits, whenever possible in person.
-If field access is not possible or not granted, a range of other options is used, including tasking local MRCS volunteers and/or community members to carry out on-site monitoring and reporting back to ICRC through phone, videos or SMS surveys.
+During implementation, the ICRC technical teams/technical field officers at the subdelegation office level will conduct regular monitoring visits, whenever possible in person.
+If field access is not possible or not granted, a range of other options is used, including tasking local partners, Myanmar Red Cross Society (MRCS) volunteers and/or community members to carry out on-site monitoring and reporting back to ICRC through phone, videos or SMS surveys.
 ICRC technical teams working to implement the project will ensure that monitoring checklists and practices include the environmental and social risks identified in the ESMF and will monitor the implementation of E&S risk management mitigation plans as part of regular project monitoring.

 A separate Stakeholder Engagement Plan (SEP) has been prepared for the Project, based on ICRC's Accountability to Affected Populations Framework (AAP and operational practices, as well as the World Bank's Environmental and Social Standard 10 on Stakeholder Engagement.
-ICRC's community feedback system is underpinned by the organization's commitment to protecting the dignity of victims of conflict and violence and promoting and strengthening humanitarian law and universal humanitarian principles by ensuring meaningful participation, recognizing and respecting the fact that communities affected by armed conflict and other situations of violence are expert of their own situation.
+ICRC's community feedback system is underpinned by the organization's commitment to protecting the dignity of victims of conflict and violence and promoting and strengthening humanitarian law and universal humanitarian principles by ensuring meaningful participation, recognizing and respecting the fact that communities affected by conflict or compound risks including climate-related disaster and other situations of violence are expert of their own situation.